lucas-aquino/lucas-aquino/README.md

 - ⚡ Fun fact: ...
 -->

 <h2 align="left">Hi 👋!
-My name is Lucas and I'm a full stack developer, from Argentina</h2>
+My name is Lucas and I'm a sofware developer, from Argentina</h2>

 ###